dmatinho/digital_marketing/README.md

 # Digital Marketing - AAA Business Case
-## How to increase customer conversion and revenue
+### How to increase customer conversion and revenue

+What you can find this this repertory:
-This repertory contains a PPT focus on the marketing strategy for the AAA brand.
+  1. PPT focus on the marketing strategy for the AAA brand

 Digital Marketing skills acquired in my Digital Marketing Analytics class are the main focus on this work.
 Python and Raw were used to produced most of the graphs in the file.